Erika Wennerstrom On World Cafe

 - "Be Good To Yourself"

-It's easy to be nice to other people and much harder to be nice to yourself.
+Depending on who you are and how your heart is built, you might know this modus operandi well: it's easier to be nice to other people than to yourself.
 If that's an idea you can relate to, you'll find something in common with Erika Wennerstrom.
 She says each song on her new album Sweet Unknown is a mantra about being kinder to yourself.

 You might recognize Erika's name or her distinct voice when you hear it.
 She has fronted the rock band Heartless Bastards since they formed in 2005 all the way through the handful of well-loved and well-worn albums, including their latest record, 2015's Restless Ones.
 That band decided to take a hiatus after that, which drove Erika to do some soul-searching, a subject that dominates the first solo album she decided to put out.